Kobe Bryant: National team career

 Bryant declined to play in the 2000 Olympics because he was getting married in the off-season.
-He also decided not to play in the 2002 FIBA World Championship.
-Bryant was originally selected for the FIBA Americas Championship in 2003 but withdrew after undergoing arthroscopic shoulder and knee surgeries.
-In the following summer, he had to withdraw from the Olympic team because of his sexual assault case.
-Along with LeBron James, he was one of the first two players to be publicly named to the 2006–2008 U.S. preliminary roster in 2006 by Jerry Colangelo.
+Bryant also decided not to play in the 2002 FIBA World Championship.
+He was originally selected for the FIBA Americas Championship in 2003, but withdrew after undergoing arthroscopic shoulder and knee surgeries.
+The following summer, Bryant had to withdraw from the Olympic team because of his sexual assault case.
+Along with LeBron James, Bryant was one of the first two players to be publicly named to the 2006–2008 U.S. preliminary roster in 2006 by Jerry Colangelo.
 However, he was once again sidelined after knee surgery and did not participate in the 2006 FIBA World Championship.

 Bryant's United States national team career finally began in 2007.
 He was a member of the 2007 USA Men's Senior National Team and USA FIBA Americas Championship Team that finished 10–0, won gold and qualified the United States men for the 2008 Olympics.
-He started in all 10 of the USA's FIBA Americas Championship games.
-Bryant averaged 15.3 points, 2.9 assists, 2.0 rebounds, and 1.6 steals per game in the tournament.
+Bryant started in all 10 of the USA's FIBA Americas Championship games.
+He averaged 15.3 points, 2.9 assists, 2.0 rebounds, and 1.6 steals per game in the tournament.

-On June 23, 2008, he was named to the USA Men's Senior National Team for the 2008 Summer Olympics.
+On June 23, 2008, Bryant was named to the USA Men's Senior National Team for the 2008 Summer Olympics.
 This was his first time going to the Olympics.
 Bryant scored 20 points, including 13 in the fourth quarter, along with six assists, as Team USA defeated Spain 118–107 in the gold medal game on August 24, 2008, for its first gold medal in a worldwide competition since the 2000 Olympics.
 He averaged 15.0 points, 2.8 rebounds, and 2.1 assists while shooting .462 from the field in eight Olympic contests.

 Bryant rejoined the national team for the 2012 Summer Olympics.
-After winning another gold medal, Bryant decided to retire from the team.
-He finished his national team career with a record of 26–0 across three tournaments, winning a gold medal each time.
+After winning another gold medal, he decided to retire from the team.
+Bryant finished his national team career with a record of 26–0 across three tournaments, winning a gold medal each time.